 \begin{proof} In a simple positroid of rank $1$, a coline is not defined and a simple positroid of rank $2$ has the empty set as a coline and thus every copoint is simple.
 For the rest of the proof we work with simple positroids of rank at least $3$.
 Due to proposition \ref{prop}, it is enough to prove the theorem for connected positroids.
-Therefore, in the rest of the proof we assume connectivity of the positroids, i.e.\ there exists no isolated blocks (in particular, no coloops or loops).
+Therefore, in the rest of the proof we assume connectivity of the positroids, i.e.\ there exists no two disjoint isolated blocks (in particular, no coloops or loops).
 Moreover, since we only consider simple positroids, i.e.\ positroids with no loops and parallel elements, each source should be linked to at least two sinks, otherwise the source and the sink linked to it form a parallel pair.
-Therefore, the first two edges of the lattice path in the \reflectbox{L}-diagram of the positroid have to be vertical.
-During our search for a positive coline we will only be interested in pairs of consecutive sinks followed by one or more sources.
-The closure of the set of all sinks except for these two consecutive sinks is almost always the positive coline we are looking for.
-We will shortly prove that and give the positive coline in the other case.
-Notice here that we know at least one such pair exists, namely the first two sinks.
+Thus, the first two steps of the lattice path in the \reflectbox{L}-diagram of the positroid have to be vertical.
+Recall that we consider the lattice path as starting from the Northeast and ending in the Southwest.
 Let $V=\{v_{1},...,v_{r}\}$ be the set of sinks and $H=\{h_{1},...,h_{n-r}\}$ be the set of sources of a positroid $\mathcal{P}$ with $v_1 \le \ldots \le v_r$ and $h_1 \le \ldots \le h_{n-r}$.
 If a sink $v_j$ was followed by a source for some $j \in [r]$, we denote that source by $h^j$ .\\